jrblevin/ctgames-qe/README.md

 Notes:

 - Runtimes in the table above are for replicating complete tables, taking advantage of parallelism on the hardware shown.

-Actual runtime may vary significantly by Fortran compiler used, hardware capabilities, and the level of multiprocessing used.
+- Actual runtime may vary significantly by Fortran compiler used, hardware capabilities, and the level of multiprocessing used.

-- The high performance computing (HPC) cluster nodes we used have 48 Intel Xeon Platinum 8260 2.40GHz CPU cores and 192 GB memory.

 - Table 5 is very computationally intensive to fully replicate.
-Please review the replication instructions below for details and recommendations.
+Please review the detailed replication instructions below for details and recommendations.

-    - For example, on the HPC cluster node used the final table row with N=8 and Δ=1.0 required approximately 4 hours per Monte Carlo trial and a full replication requires 100 trials.
-With 48 cores at our disposal, we executed trials concurrently using 6 parallel processes each with 8 cores used for parallel processing within a trial.

 #### Single Agent Model (Tables 1-3)